claudiosegala/traffic-flow-prediction/README.md

-# Monograph
+# Traffic Flow Prediction

 This is the final project of my course in Computer Science.
+The theme was traffic flow prediction and the result is this monography.

 ## Abstract